kicksat/FlightBoards/README.md

 # mainboard

 Main PCB driving the Kicksat-2 cubesat mothership.
-It's job is to depoly Sprites, which looks kind  of like this:
+Its job is to depoly Sprites, which looks kind  of like this:
 <img src="https://github.com/kicksat/mainboard/blob/master/cam/deployment.gif">

 Benchtop development hardware looks like this: